-The restriction level for your return train to Prague, Czechia from Bratislava is: Partially open.
+The current restriction level for your return trip by train from Bratislava to Prague is: Unrestricted

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Slovakia
+Reentry to Czechia is allowed for: Entry is unrestricted for citizens and permanent residents of Slovakia

 The government of Czechia has imposed these measures to reduce the spread of COVID-19:

 Last checked on 1/24/23.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations for your train to Prague from Bratislava closer to your date of departure here here.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Prague from Bratislava here.

-Omio customers traveling this route depart most frequently from Prague, Praha, Zličín and arrive in Bratislava predmestie.
+Omio customers traveling this route depart most frequently from Prague and arrive in Bratislava predmestie.